fa7i3/Danceability-for-Spotify-Songs/README.md

 * verified the datatypes for each column
 * checked for null values and duplicate values
 * moved all non-numerical values to a second dataframe and kept all numerical values on the main dataframe
-* encoded the key column with Scikit-learn's OneHotEncoder module

 ### Feature Engineering
+The following tasks were completed during the feature engineering phase:
+* encoded the *key* column with Scikit-learn's OneHotEncoder module
-* talk about encoding
+* scaling:
-* scaling during preprocessing, loudness and tempo
-* scaling after X/y spliting
+    * *loudness*, originally from -60 to 3.8 db, was scaled from 0.0 to 1.0 during the preprocessing phase
+    * *tempo*, originally from 0.0 to 244 BPM, was scaled from 0.0 to 1.0 during the preprocessing phase
+* scaling with StandardScaler was attempted to improve the accuracy of the model but should be unnecessary since the values in each column are already between 0 and 1.

 ### Feature Selection
 The following columns from the *merged_spotify_songs.csv* dataset were selected to be features for the machine learning model: